th2-net/th2-conn-dirty-fix/README.md

 + *useNextExpectedSeqNum* - session management based on next expected sequence number. (`false` by default)
 + *saveAdminMessages* - defines if admin messages will be saved to internal outgoing buffer. (`false` by default)
 + *resetStateOnServerReset* - whether to reset the server sequence after receiving logout with text `Next Expected MSN too high, MSN to be sent is x but received y`.
++ *connectionTimeoutOnSend* - timeout in milliseconds for sending message from queue thread (please read about [acknowledgment timeout](https://www.rabbitmq.com/consumers.html#acknowledgement-timeout) to understand the problem).
+  _Default, 30000 mls._
+  If connection is not established within the specified timeout an error will be reported.

 ### Security settings